heptarch/heptarch.github.io/projects.md

 elsewhere?
 IBM and Microsoft have tried, with partial success.
 I argued that Kelly's management wasn't a lucky confluence.
-But maybe the lucky confluence was Bell Labs itself, in the technocapital circumstances that made that balance of freedom and application possible for such a long period.
-You don't get to the state-sponsored opportunity to explore new realms of technology every day!
+But maybe the lucky confluence was Bell Labs itself, in the technocapital infrastructure that made that balance of freedom and application possible for such a long period.
+You don't get a state-sponsored mandate to a develop a whole new realm of technology every day!